-The Board's recommendation on the requested departure(s) was based on the departures' potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).
+The Board's recommendation on the requested departure(s) will be based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).
+The Board's recommendation will be reserved until the final Board meeting.

-At the time of the Final Recommendation meeting the following departures were requested:
+At the time of the Initial Recommendation meeting the following departures were requested: